Frequently Asked Questions

 What is included with my horse's results?

-Every horse will receive their own personalized report.
-If you sent us your horse's picture, the picture will be included on the report cover and on the special breed composition certificate.
-The breed composition certificate can be printed out for display or shared on your social media.
+Each horse receives a personalised DNA report delivered by email.
+If you submit a photo of your horse (optional), it can be featured on the report cover and on the breed composition certificate.
+The certificate can be printed for display or shared on social media.

 How do you determine a horse's breed/ancestry?